shaaa4t/todo-app/README.md

-# TO-DO List App using SQFlite
+# TO-DO List App
+Using SQFlite and Cubit

 ## Screenshots